Improved Strong Simulation of Universal Quantum Circuits: Introduction

 \item We demonstrate an alternative stabilizer decomposition that also produces a minimal number of stabilizer state inner products \(\xi_k\) for single-Pauli measurements (i.e. restricting \(\hat \Pi\) in Eq.~\ref{eq:probofapp} to be a single-Pauli measurement: \((\hat I + \hat P)/2\)), if only the unique Gauss sums are found and counted.
 This alternative approach exhibits the same novel reductions in its scaling as \(\chi_k\) from tensoring products of \mbox{one-}, \mbox{two-}, \mbox{three-}, six-qubit T gates to produce any higher multiple while requiring less polynomial overhead since entanglement does not exist for single-Pauli measurements on tensored states.
 As a result, the new method is far easier to find reductions with.

-\begin{itemize} \item The Gauss sum scaling from the new method produces an asymptotic lower bound on the stabilizer rank scaling for single-Pauli measurement (see Theorem~\ref{th:asymptoticlowerbound}) which appears to be tight. \end{itemize} \item Since finding the optimal Gauss sums is demonstrably easier than the stabilizer rank, we leverage this to push past prior stabilizer rank searches and find a new novel reduction at \(k=12\).
-This produces a new bound of \((\xi_{12})^{t/12} = 2^{\sim 0.449 t}\) Gaussian eliminations (see Fig~\ref{fig:scaling}).
-Given that the lower bound in Theorem~\ref{th:asymptoticlowerbound} is tight and extends to multi-Pauli measurement, this implies that the reduction we found of \((\chi_{12})^{t/12} = 2^{\sim 0.463 t}\) can be reduced further to at least \((\xi_{12})^{t/12}\). \begin{itemize} \item Our constructive proof directly shows how the reduction of \(k=12\) is iteratively based on the reduction obtained from \(k=6\), \(k=3\), \(k=2\), and \(k=1\).
+\begin{itemize} \item The Gauss sum scaling from the new method produces an asymptotic lower bound on the stabilizer rank scaling for single-Pauli measurement (see Theorem~\ref{th:asymptoticlowerbound}) which empirically appears to be tight. \item It is important to restrict to decompositions of linear combinations of Gauss sums, not products of Gauss sums, to achieve this tight lower bound, as discussed in Section~\ref{sec:singlepaulimeas}. \end{itemize} \item Since finding the optimal Gauss sums is demonstrably easier than the stabilizer rank, we leverage this to push past prior stabilizer rank searches and find a new novel reduction at \(k=12\).
+This produces a new bound of \((\xi_{12})^{t/12} \le 2^{\sim 0.449 t}\) Gaussian eliminations (see Fig~\ref{fig:scaling}).
+If the lower bound in Theorem~\ref{th:asymptoticlowerbound} is tight and extends to multi-Pauli measurement, this implies that the reduction we found of \((\chi_{12})^{t/12} \le 2^{\sim 0.463 t}\) can be reduced further to at least \((\xi_{12})^{t/12}\). \begin{itemize} \item Our constructive proof directly shows how the reduction of \(k=12\) is iteratively based on the reduction obtained from \(k=6\), \(k=3\), \(k=2\), and \(k=1\).
 This explains why the novel reductions are found from these particular values of \(k\), an explanation lacking previously in the stabilizer inner product approach. \end{itemize} \item Since our proof is constructive, we explicitly give the Gauss sum decompositions that saturate this new bound for single-Pauli measurements.
 We release code of this decomposition that validates its scaling. \end{enumerate}

 This approach to simulating universal quantum probabilities builds upon the foundations of prior advances in stabilizer rank-based approaches~\cite{Bravyi16_1, Bravyi16_2, Qassim19, Huang20} and alternative quasiprobability approaches~\cite{Stahlke14,Pashayan15,Bennink17,Howard17,Huang18,Seddon19,Seddon20}.
 The latter approach tackles the sampling version of this problem---the task of sampling from the probabilities of quantum circuits composed of a universal gateset to additive error---which belongs to the \(BQP\) complexity class and is sometimes called \emph{weak simulation}.
 In particular, in this work, we will demonstrate a striking relationship between the Gauss sums that are produced when calculating expectation values in the Wigner and generalized quasiprobability representations that are frequently used in these latter approaches~\cite{Pashayan15,Bennink17,Kocia18_2,Seddon19,Kocia20}, and stabilizer-based decompositions that are similar to dyadic frames~\cite{Seddon20} and their related decompositions.